-To improve upon this, Müller et al. [2002] introduced per-vertex "stiffness warping" of the rest-pose Hessian, which is more accurate and can still leverage pre-factorized rest-pose Hessian.
-Unfortunately, the per-vertex stiffness warping approach can introduce non-physical ghost forces which violate momentum conservation and can lead to instabilities [Müller and Gross 2004].
-This problem was addressed by per-element stiffness warping [Müller and Gross 2004] which avoids the ghost forces but, unfortunately, the perelement-warped stiffness matrices need to be re-factorized, introducing computational overheads which are prohibitive in real-time simulation.
-For corotated elasticity, Hecht et al. [2012] proposed an improved method which can re-use previously computed Hessian factorization.
+To improve on this, Müller et al. [2002] introduced per-vertex "stiffness warping" of the rest-pose Hessian, which is more accurate and can still leverage prefactorized rest-pose Hessian.
+Unfortunately, the per-vertex stiffness warping approach can introduce nonphysical ghost forces that violate momentum conservation and can lead to instabilities [Müller and Gross 2004].
+This problem was addressed by per-element stiffness warping [Müller and Gross 2004], which avoids the ghost forces, but unfortunately, the perelement-warped stiffness matrices need to be refactorized, introducing computational overheads that are prohibitive in real-time simulation.
+For corotated elasticity, Hecht et al. [2012] proposed an improved method that can reuse previously computed Hessian factorization.
 Specifically, the sparse Cholesky factors are updated only when necessary and also only where necessary.
-This spatiotemporal staging of Cholesky updates improves run-time performance, however, the Cholesky updates are still costly and their scheduling can be problematic especially in real-time applications, which require approximately constant per-frame computing costs.
-Also, the frequency of Cholesky updates depends on the simulation: fast motion with large deformations will require more frequent updates and thus more computation, or risking ghost forces and potential instabilities.
+This spatiotemporal staging of Cholesky updates improves runtime performance; however, the Cholesky updates are still costly and their scheduling can be problematic, especially in real-time applications, which require approximately constant per-frame computing costs.
+Also, the frequency of Cholesky updates depends on the simulation: fast motion with large deformations will require more frequent updates and thus more computation or risk ghost forces and potential instabilities.
 Neither is an option in real-time simulators.
+Recently, Kovalsky et al. [2016] introduced the idea of quadratic proxies to accelerate optimization problems arising in geometry processing.
+The "quadratic proxy" can be seen as replacing the exact Hessian matrix with the Laplacian matrix of the mesh; their method can therefore also be categorized as a quasi-Newton method, closely related to our method.

-Our re-formulation of Projective Dynamics as a quasi-Newton method reveals relationships to so called "Sobolev gradient methods", which have been studied since the 1980s in the continuous setting [Neuberger 1983]; see also the more recent monograph [Neuberger 2009].
-The idea of quasi-Newton methods appears already in [Desbrun et al. 1999; Hauth and Etzmuss 2001] in the context of mass-spring systems and, more recently, in [Martin et al. 2013] in the context of geometry processing.
-Martin et al. [2013] also propose multi-scale extensions and discuss an application in physics-based simulation, but consider only the case of thin shells and their numerical method alters the physics of the simulated system.
+Our reformulation of Projective Dynamics as a quasi-Newton method reveals relationships to so-called Sobolev gradient methods, which have been studied since the 1980s in the continuous setting [Neuberger 1983]; see also the more recent monograph [Neuberger 2009].
+The idea of quasi-Newton methods appears already in Desbrun et al. [1999] and Hauth and Etzmuss [2001] in the context of mass-spring systems and, more recently, in Martin et al. [2013] in the context of geometry processing.
+Martin et al. [2013] also propose multiscale extensions and discuss an application in physics-based simulation, but they consider only the case of thin shells and their numerical method alters the physics of the simulated system.
 Quasi-Newton methods are also useful in situations where computation of the Hessian would be expensive or impractical [Nocedal and Wright 2006].
-In character animation, Hahn et al. [2012] used BFGS to simulate physics in "Rig Space", which is challenging because the rig is a black box function and its derivatives are approximated using finite differences.
+In character animation, Hahn et al. [2012] used BFGS to simulate physics in "Rig Space," which is challenging because the rig is a black-box function and its derivatives are approximated using finite differences.